0ern/ScanIP/README.md

 This script was written in PowerShell on Windows.
 For more details on PowerShell commands, refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility).

 The executable .exe file was generated thanks to the [PS2EXE](https://github.com/MScholtes/PS2EXE) tool.

+In case you mention or fork this repository, please quote me.
+Thanks.